 17. Stay In A Cave Hotel

-One of the most fun things to do in Cappadocia is to embrace your inner Fred Flintstone and stay in a cave hotel.
 There are many to choose from but I enjoyed Kookaburra cave hotel.
 It’s small, with a lovely rooftop terrace from which to sit back and enjoy sunset or get up early and watch the balloons at sunrise.
 It’s centrally located, the rooms are cosy and it’s very affordable.

 The Best Places To Stay In Cappadocia